vladdeSV/rfc-css/docs/landing.md

 2. Reset the margin `<body>`-tag
 3. Disable itself

-This button can show you that in the end its only HTML and nothing more.
+This button can show you the page in its entierty and that in the end its only HTML and nothing more.

 <section>
   <p><strong>Note</strong>: You will need to refresh the page in order to reset the styling of this page.</p>